 You cannot.
 You can modify the recipes you put in your recipe box, though.

 Many manufacturers add unrelated secondary ingredients to primary ingredients as binders, preservatives, to change the texture, or for a host of other purposes.
 In addition, many ingredients are manufactured and stored in environments in which allergens are present.
 Though a particular ingredient may appear safe, Kitchology recommends checking with the manufacturer and/or supplier to ensure full compliance.

 Consider for instance chives or paprika.
 From an ingredient perspective, they are compliant with a gluten free diet.
 However, some manufacturers are using gluten as a binder.
-You have to be thus be careful if the reason you are maintening a diet for allergic reasons (rather than lifestyle).
+You must be be extra careful if the reason you are maintaining a diet for allergic reasons (rather than lifestyle).

 We maintain a list of resources on our blog.
 Check https://blog.kitchology.com/resources/ for more information.